 In California, counseling students must complete a course in Psychopharmacology in order to meet the educational requirements for licensure.
-To meet this requirement, DMU counseling students in the state of California are required to complete an additional course: COUN 730 (Psychopharmacology).
+To meet this requirement, DMU counseling students in the state of California are required to complete an additional course: COUN 730 (Psychopharmacology) for a total of 69 credits.